-Figure ##: Unaffordable Housing by Household Tenure, 2016
+Figure 5.1a: Unaffordable Housing by Household Tenure, 2016

-Renter households are more likely to deal with the burden of unaffordable housing.
-About 38% of renter households (100 total) paid more than 30% of their income versus about 14% of owners (125 total).
-This hardship largely stems from the higher proportion of renting single income households.
+Renter households are more likely to be in an unaffordable housing situation.
+About 38% of renter households (100 total) paid more than 30% of their income compared to about 14% of owners (125 total).
+This additional hardship is largely due to the higher proportion of single income households who rent.
+The higher number of owners paying more than 30% of their income for housing may indicate that more people are extending themselves financially to purchase a home.